Prompt Power-Ups - 2 Hour Workshop

 • git commit -m "Initial quiz app from Workshop 1"

-• Verify the commit with git log
+• Verify the commit with git log and open your live URL to confirm it works

 1:55-2:00 — Wrap-Up and Preview